Prior to Lens Studio 2.1, the Shoulder template was called the Body Template.

 Preview panel and see the content attached to your own upper body.

-For the Body template, we should first import a 2D texture or animation into the
+For the Shoulder template, we should first import a 2D texture or animation into the

 Resources panel.
 To do this, drag and drop a